 In addition to regulating recovery and processing activities, the company has also established guidelines for donor eligibility, screening and testing.
 All donor records and test results are reviewed by our medical director prior to the release of the tissue.
 Only tissues that are deemed suitable for transplant are released for use.

-In light of the media attention and in the wake of concerns related to the Zika virus, the Company is reiterating its long standing processing safety standards for the terminal sterilization of MiMedx amniotic allografts.
+In light of the media attention and in the wake of concerns related to the Coronavirus (COVID-19), the Company is reiterating its long standing processing safety standards for the terminal sterilization of MiMedx amniotic allografts.
 The MiMedx flagship amniotic allografts have always been terminally sterilized, and the Company’s proprietary PURION® process has continually used terminal sterilization as an essential part of the process.
-To address potential questions related to the Zika virus, MiMedx is reconfirming the rigorous product safety methods and practices followed by the Company in the processing of its amniotic allografts as well as restating its precise standards for screening of placenta donors.
+To address potential questions related to COVID-19, MiMedx is reconfirming the rigorous product safety methods and practices followed by the Company in the processing of its amniotic allografts as well as restating its precise standards for screening of placenta donors.